 MICRONESIA BIRDING TOUR: DETAILED ITINERARY

-Micronesia: Day 1 The tour begins this evening at Koror in Palau, where we will stay for three nights.
+Micronesia: Day 1 The tour begins this evening at Koror in Palau, where we will stay for four nights.

 Our birding explorations in Palau will be divided between the Koror region and some of the outer islands only accessible by boat or air.
-On Koror and Babeldaob we will be looking for the endemic Palau Fruit Dove, the unusual Palau Owl, Palau Nightjar (split from Grey), Palau Swiftlet (split from Island or Uniform), Rusty-capped (or Palau) Kingfisher (split from Micronesian, now renamed Guam), Palau Cicadabird (split from Slender-billed), Morningbird, Palau Bush Warbler (easily heard but harder to see), Mangrove (or Palau) Flycatcher, the smart Palau Fantail and Dusky White-eye.
+On Koror and Babeldaob we will be looking for the endemic Palau Fruit Dove, the unusual Palau Owl, Palau Nightjar, Palau Swiftlet, Rusty-capped (or Palau) Kingfisher, Palau Cicadabird, Morningbird, Palau Bush Warbler (easily heard but harder to see), Mangrove (or Palau) Flycatcher, the smart Palau Fantail and Dusky White-eye.
 Further afield, we will explore the scenic outer islands in search of the Palau form of the Micronesian Megapode, Palau Ground Dove and the drab but impressive Giant White-eye.
-We also have a good chance of seeing the localized Nicobar Pigeon, a small-island specialist, the impressive, regionally-endemic Micronesian Imperial Pigeon, the regionally-endemic Citrine (or Caroline Islands) White-eye and, with a bit of luck, Tropical Shearwater (split from Audubon’s).
+We also have a good chance of seeing the localized Nicobar Pigeon, a small-island specialist, the impressive, regionally-endemic Micronesian Imperial Pigeon, the regionally-endemic Citrine (or Caroline Islands) White-eye and, with a bit of luck, Tropical Shearwater.

 Other species that we may well encounter during our stay in the islands include Little Pied Cormorant, Little Egret, Buff-banded Rail, White-browed and Slaty-legged Crakes, Greater Sand and Mongolian Plovers, Common Greenshank, Common Sandpiper, Black-headed Gull, Whiskered, Greater Crested, Black-naped and Bridled Terns, Collared Kingfisher, Barn Swallow and the introduced Red Junglefowl, Sulphur-crested Cockatoo, Eclectus Parrot and Chestnut Munia.
 The interesting local form of the White-breasted Woodswallow has become rare, but we will try our best to find it.

-Micronesia: Day 8 At Guam we will connect with an early morning flight to Saipan for a two nights stay.
+Micronesia: Day 5 Our flight to the island of Guam, a far-flung territory of the United States of America, leaves in the early hours of the morning.
+At Guam we will connect with a morning flight to Saipan for a two nights stay.
 After we have settled into our hotel, we will have the rest of the day to explore.

-From an ornithological viewpoint, Saipan is the richest island in the Marianas and here we shall be looking for such Marianas endemics as Mariana Fruit Dove, Mariana (or Guam) Swiftlet (split from Island or Uniform), Mariana (or White-headed) Kingfisher (split from Collared), the impressive Nightingale Reed Warbler, Saipan Bridled White-eye (split from the extinct Guam Bridled) and the beautiful Golden White-eye, as well as the smart, regionally-endemic White-throated Ground Dove (ludicrously easy to see here for a ground-dove, often flying high over the forest canopy and the roads!), the widespread endemic Micronesian Myzomela (or Micronesian Honeyeater) and Micronesian Starling.
-In addition, the endemic Marianas form of the Micronesian Megapode still survives here, and with persistence we may well see one creeping about in the forest, apparently unconcerned by our presence.
+From an ornithological viewpoint, Saipan is the richest island in the Marianas and here we shall be looking for such Marianas endemics as Mariana Fruit Dove, Mariana (or Guam) Swiftlet, Mariana (or White-headed) Kingfisher, the impressive Saipan Reed Warbler, Saipan Bridled White-eye and the beautiful Golden White-eye, as well as the smart, regionally-endemic White-throated Ground Dove (ludicrously easy to see here for a ground-dove, often flying high over the forest canopy and the roads!), the widespread endemic Micronesian Myzomela (or Micronesian Honeyeater) and Micronesian Starling.
+In addition, the endemic Marianas form of the Micronesian Megapode still survives here, and with persistence, we may well see one creeping about in the forest, apparently unconcerned by our presence.

 Other species we are likely to encounter include White-tailed Tropicbird, Brown Booby, Yellow Bittern, Pacific Golden Plover, Brown Noddy, Common White (or Fairy) Tern, Rufous Fantail and the introduced Philippine Turtle Dove (or Island Collared Dove), Eurasian Tree Sparrow and Orange-cheeked Waxbill.

-Micronesia: Day 12 Rota, which is about half way between Guam and Saipan, largely escaped the bloody battles of World War II and this attractive island still has inhabitants who are full-blooded Chamorros, the earliest colonizers of the Marianas.
+Micronesia: Day 8 Rota, which is about halfway between Guam and Saipan, largely escaped the bloody battles of World War II and this attractive island still has inhabitants who are full-blooded Chamorros, the earliest colonizers of the Marianas.
 Few visitors reach the island, which has a friendly, laid-back atmosphere.
-Our main targets here are the endangered endemic Mariana Crow, which still breeds successfully on Rota in spite of competition from the introduced Black Drongo (unlike Guam, the only other island on which it existed, where it is now extinct) and the critically endangered endemic Rota Bridled White-eye (split from the extinct Guam Bridled), for which we will have to visit the highland forest.
+Our main targets here are the endangered endemic Mariana Crow, which still breeds successfully on Rota in spite of competition from the introduced Black Drongo (unlike Guam, the only other island on which it existed, where it is now extinct) and the critically endangered endemic Rota Bridled White-eye, for which we will have to visit the highland forest.
 Guam Rail (which is now considered extinct on Guam itself, owing to introduced snake predation) has been introduced here and we have a good chance of seeing this critically endangered species.
 Thankfully the endemic Rota Kingfisher, which may represent a species distinct from Mariana Kingfisher of Saipan and Tinian, is still a common bird.

 We will also visit a spectacular seabird colony where large numbers of Red-footed Boobies nest in the forest canopy while Brown Boobies and lovely Red-tailed Tropicbirds nest on the steep cliffs.
 Great Frigatebirds regularly visit the colony to steal some fish from its occupants.
 Along the rocky coastline, Pacific Reef Egrets are regularly to be found.